 The strength of our relationships, initially forged through faith, is maintained through a regular calendar of events of both a social and Islamic dimension.
-A typical week involves an informal circle, Quran workshops and staple social events, such as Friday Football.
+A typical week involves homeless outreach, tafseer circle and staple social events, such as Friday Football.
 Naturally, as bonds develop informal socials arise spontaneously and the frequenting of the ‘local establishments’ fast becomes the norm.
 Events of a bigger scale also feature throughout the year and range from inter-faith discussions, talks from esteemed scholars, to explorations of Islam’s wider influence on society and intellectual thought.

 Millions of people around the world, Muslims and non-Muslims alike, are living in absolute poverty with many suffering acutely due to war and natural disasters.
 Those of us who have been blessed by Allah in living comfortably with food to eat and a roof over our heads have a duty to those who are suffering.

 As students at university we are in a position to really make a difference.
 Our ISoc is actively involved in charity, running a variety of projects to raise money for the needy.
-Our busiest week is of course, Charity Week – a week coordinated by the Federation of Student Islamic Societies (FOSIS) where ISocs all over the UK do their very best to raise as much money for orphans and needy children, as possible through different activities and events.
+Our busiest week is of course, Charity Week, where ISocs all over the UK do their very best to raise as much money for orphans and needy children, as possible through different activities and events.

-This provides a snapshot of iSoc’s work, but there’s a lot more where that came from, whether that be our very own magazine, Ar-Risaalah, or the Siblink initiative.
+This provides a snapshot of ISoc’s work, but there’s a lot more where that came from.
 Please do explore our lovely site for more details!
-Remember, iSoc is yours!
-So if there’s anything you’re happy or unhappy about, please get in touch and help us build iSoc to where we both want it to be!
+Remember, ISoc is yours!
+So if there’s anything you’re happy or unhappy about, please get in touch and help us build ISoc to where we both want it to be!